I've spent many years working with arts and crafts and beading, and I've been writing ever since I knew what a pencil was.

-Christmas Tree Decorations
+How to Make Christmas Tree Decorations

 - Push the corks onto a section of wire coat hanger.
 Make sure you put the hole in the middle lengthwise.
 Use several wires to create different colors.

 - Start the garland at the top of the tree and wrap loops around the tree until you reach the bottom.

 Make Name Brooches

-- When they’re dry a light coat of varnish or lacquer will preserve the paint.
+- When they’re dry, a light coat of varnish or lacquer will preserve the paint.
 A coat of plain white glue could be used instead of varnish.

-Use them as gift tags, name badges or award pins in the classroom.
+Use them as gift tags, name badges, or award pins in the classroom.
 Velcro or magnets could also be used on the backs.